Open-source · MIT · Local-first

 Autonomous, but never unaccountable.

-Every autonomous completion is independently verified, spend is tracked with warnings, and sensitive steps wait for approval.
+Work done in a task worktree is independently verified before it counts as done, spend is tracked with warnings, and sensitive steps wait for approval.
 Traces, logs, and an error taxonomy are on from the start.

 Verified

 Built-in verification for autonomous work.
-The builder is not the judge, so a completion is reviewed before it counts as done.
+The builder is not the judge, so a completion with a diff is reviewed before it counts as done.

 Governed